brown-cs-224/ARAP-Stencil/README.md

 * Use Qt Creator's debugger.
 * The cotangent function can be negative, be sure to use the **positive** cotangent weights (the absolute value of the cotangent).
 * Verify that your L matrix is **Positive Semi-Definite** (has eigenvalues and a determinant greater than or equal to zero)
+* We provided helper functions in graphics/shape.h, all the public member function should be enough for you to complete the minimum requirement without having to modify our helper classes.
 * **REMINDER: Your code will run much faster if you compile in Release mode ;)**

 ### Submission Instructions